wp-plugins/ns-cloner-site-copier/readme.txt

 First public release

 = 2.1.3 =
-Fixed bug in 2.1.2 that forced subdirectory mode - if you updated to 2.1.2 please update to 2.1.3 immediately.
+* Fixed bug in 2.1.2 that forced subdirectory mode - if you updated to 2.1.2 please update to 2.1.3 immediately.

 = 2.1.4 =
 * Fixed bug in 2.1.3 that caused file copies to fail in some cases where the target folders already existed.
 Update to correct the issue if affected.

 = 2.1.4.1 =
 * Fixed 2.1.4 to make file copies compatible with the new uploads structure in native WP 3.5 installs.
 This should correct issues with the media file copes!
 Please update ASAP.

+= 2.1.4.5 =
+* Added validation to prevent unsafe values for certain fields like site name
+* Updated deprecated function calls and fixed several critical bugs affecting certain scenarios like when WP Multisite is installed in a subdirectory (not to be confused with simply running in subdirectory mode)